timp/dsn-chassis/chassis-rest/README.txt

 Deploy to your webserver then run tests.
-The databse definitions are in src/main/resources/spring/database.properties
+The database definitions are in src/main/resources/spring/database.properties

 The applicationContext.xml file in the same directory controls table creation:
 <prop key="eclipselink.ddl-generation">create-tables</prop>